Network Security #

 - Sets up a broadcast domain that is segmented at Data Link Layer (Layer 2).

-- Netowkrk devices enforce these packet forward based on the VLAN “tag”.
+- Network devices enforce packet forwarding based on the VLAN “tag”.

 - The tag is assigned by the network devices as they receive traffic from an endpoint, the endpoint itself doesn’t tag the data.

-- Demilitarizewd Zones (DMZ)/Screened Subnets - Exposed to less trusted areas (public internet)
+- Demilitarized Zones (DMZ)/Screened Subnets - Exposed to less trusted areas (public internet)

 - Mostly used for public facing devices.
 But internally in networks this could also be necessary.